Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **A. Configure RBAC:** While RBAC can be used for Key Vault data plane access, **Access Policy** (C) is the traditional and most common method used in these certification scenarios.
 You generally use one or the other for the specific task of secret retrieval.
 *   **D. DSC extension:** Desired State Configuration is used for configuring the operating system and software on the VM, but it is not a requirement for an application to communicate with Key Vault.

-### Question #19
+### Question #9  💩💩💩

 **HOTSPOT -**

 Your company is creating a suite of three mobile applications.

 You need to control access to the application builds.
-The solution must must be managed at the organization level.
+The solution must must be managed at the **organization level**.

 What should you use?
 To answer, select the appropriate options in the answer area.